schumergrubermax/SmartLottery/README.md

 1. In a destination of your choice, e.g. your desktop or `~/code/`, clone this repository with `git clone <repository url>` or download it
 2. Navigate with terminal to the folder `SmartLottery` you just created.
 From now on, all commands shown should be executed inside this `SmartLottery` directory.
 3. Inside this folder run `npm install -g ethereumjs-testrpc` to install the testrpc client. testrpc is a node.js based Ethereum client, especially useful for testing and development purposes by simulating a full Ethereum client.
 Be patient as installation may take some time.
-4. Run `npm install` to download missing packages for the frontend application.

 That's it, you are ready to roll!